bugzmanov/nes_ebook/src/chapter_3.md

 From a programming standpoint, memory map is just a continuous array of 1-byte cells.
 NES Cpu uses 16bit for memory addressing, which means that it can address 65536 different memory cells.

-As we've seen before, the NES paltform had only 2 KiB of RAM connected to the CPU.
+As we've seen before, the NES platform had only 2 KiB of RAM connected to the CPU.

  <div style="text-align:center"><img src="./images/ch3/cpu_registers_memory.png" width="80%"/></div>